Valery Alekseyev (anthropologist)

-Alekseyev proposed Homo rudolfensis in 1986.
-In 2006 Russian Academy of Sciences established the Valery Alekseyev award for the outstanding achievements in anthropology and archaeology.
+The Moscow-born Alekseyev proposed Homo rudolfensis in 1986.
+In 2006, the Russian Academy of Sciences established the Valery Alekseyev Award for Outstanding Achievements in Anthropology and Archaeology.
 Alekseyev died suddenly from thromboses in Moscow on 7 November 1991, aged 62.

-The award winning popular science book on human evolution Who Asked the First Question?
+The award-winning popular science book on human evolution Who Asked the First Question?
 Origins of Human Choral Singing, Intelligence, Language and Speech (2006) is dedicated to the memory of Alekseyev and his lifelong friend, Georgian anthropologist Malkhaz Abdushelishvili.

 Scientific activity

-V.P.
 Alekseev (together with A.I.
-Pershits) is the author of the famous textbook for universities “The History of Primitive Society”, which has already passed 6 editions (the last one in 2007).

-Struggling with sociological theories, the scientist recognized the race existence and its connection with ethnicity.
-In the division of humans into races, he was traditional and distinguished Caucasians, Negroids and Mongoloids; moreover, he connected Caucasians with Negroids.
+Pershits) authored such university textbooks as The History of primitive society, which has already passed six editions (the last in 2007).
+In the division of humans into races, he distinguished Caucasians, Negroids and Mongoloids.
+Moreover, he connected Caucasians with Negroids.
 In the characteristic of the first, V.P.
 Alekseev has seen the Neanderthal addition.
 The peculiarity of the Mongoloids was the influence by synanthropes.
 He divided the Caucasians into northern (Baltic) and southern (Mediterranean, Armenoid and Indo-Afghan).
-In addition to the "pure" races, Alekseev singled out "mixed" or "transitional" races, for example, the Ural race.
+Alekseev also singled out "mixed" or "transitional" races, for example, the Ural race.